Thank you for your interest in Community Connect.

 After we’ve reviewed all the Applications, a regional shortlisting panel (consisting of elected members and employees) will invite six good cause groups to come along to a meeting to discuss the application in more detail.
-The meetings will take place as follows:
+The meetings will take place in April 2021.

 By completing the Community Connect Application Form you are agreeing to send a representative from your group to the relevant meeting.
 All short listed groups must agree to